vamsi-kanakam/vamsi-kanakam/README.md

 - 👋 Hi, I’m @vamsi-kanakam
 - 👀 I’m interested in Tech and arts
 - 🌱 I’m currently learning Computer Science
-- 💞️ I’m looking to collaborate on open souce
+- 💞️ I’m looking to collaborate on open source
 - 📫 How to reach me ...

 <!---